 So what should you throw out?
 While the FDA notes that freezing can keep food safe almost indefinitely, that doesn't mean it will still have a good taste and texture.
 Basically, anything that is no longer identifiable -- as well as anything that makes you or your kids go "ew!" or "that's gross" -- needs to go.

 The Golden Rules of Freezing Meals

-to know how to freeze foods wisely in the first place.
+To prevent those unwelcome discoveries in the back of your freezer, it helps to know how to freeze foods wisely in the first place.
 Keep in mind that when you freeze foods, you want to accomplish five things:

 - Prevent freezer burn.

 - Prevent the transfer of smells to and from other foods.

 - Use what freezer space you have wisely.